PostgREST/postgrest/api.rst

 OpenAPI Support
 ===============

 Every API hosted by PostgREST automatically serves a full `OpenAPI <https://www.openapis.org/>`_ description on the root path.
 This provides a list of all endpoints(tables, foreign tables, views, functions), along with supported HTTP verbs and example payloads.
-For extra customization, the OpenAPI output contains a "description" field for every `SQL comment <https://www.postgresql.org/docs/current/static/sql-comment.html>`_ on a table, column, or function.
+For extra customization, the OpenAPI output contains a "description" field for every `SQL comment <https://www.postgresql.org/docs/current/static/sql-comment.html>`_ on any database object.
 For instance,

 .. code-block:: sql

+  COMMENT ON SCHEMA mammals IS
+    'A warm-blooded vertebrate animal of a class that is distinguished by the secretion of milk by females for the nourishment of the young';

   COMMENT ON TABLE monotremes IS
     'Freakish mammals lay the best eggs for breakfast';